What extra steps must a non-resident take to open and manage a probate estate in North Carolina when there are potential claims from step-siblings?

 1. Petition for Appointment

-Begin by filing a petition for probate in the clerk’s office of the county where the decedent lived or owned real property.
+Begin by filing an application or petition for probate in the clerk’s office of the county where the decedent lived or, in some circumstances, owned property.
 You will attach the original will (if there is one) and a certified death certificate.

 2. Designate a Resident Agent